jasonaaronwilson/omni-c/README.md

 ## Status

+* (2024-08-27) We now use "cson" (JSON without commas and "opened-up" using " = " instead of ":" - it just *looks* better) for parse-tree debug output.
+Golden files have been added (based on cson) so we are unlikely to go backwards and more golden file will be added for non-expression constructs.
+  At this point, I feel like Omni C is unlikely to use the native C "cast" syntax ` (type) value ` but the same construct is available via ` cast(type, value) ` where cast is a new keyword.
+While it's much more readable, and it's a one line macro so you could start using it today, if your are casting things this much, you may have a problem omni-c can't fix.
 * (2024-08-11) The top-level parser has been rewritten in a new style which is much easier to read and debug.
 The statement parser is showing signs of life but is incomplete.
 Some naive assumptions